2024 Xiamen Diamond League

 The 2024 Xiamen Diamond League was an outdoor track and field meeting in Xiamen, China.
 Held on 20 April at Xiamen Egret Stadium, it was the opening leg of the 2024 Diamond League – the highest level international track and field circuit.

 Highlights

 At the meeting, Armand Duplantis set the pole vault world record by clearing 6.24 metres.
 His "actual" clearance height was measured to be 6.29 metres.

-Results
+Diamond events results

 Athletes competing in the Diamond League disciplines earned extra compensation and points which went towards qualifying for the 2024 Diamond League finals.
 First place earned 8 points, with each step down in place earning one less point than the previous, until no points are awarded in 9th place or lower.
 In the case of a tie, each tying athlete earns the full amount of points for the place.